 “Malicious damage”, damage caused through deliberate misuse or vandalism

 “Order” the Customer’s order and/or specification for the supply of Services and/or parts;

 “Parts” parts/replacement parts integral to/for the operation of the Equipment;

 “Scheduled Tests” the schedule of tests and checks appropriate to the Equipment or the Contract Service Level;

 “Services” the services supplied by Hobart to the Customer for the servicing of Equipment, including the inspection, repair and maintenance of the Equipment;

-“Standard Contract Fee” the standard fee (plus VAT) for the provision of Services and/or parts for a 12-month period as quoted to the Customer and/or stated in the invoice to the Customer, payable by the Customer in accordance with the terms of the Contract;
+“Standard Contract Fee” the standard fee (plus VAT) for the provision of Services and/or parts for an agreed period as quoted to the Customer and/or stated in the invoice to the Customer, payable by the Customer in accordance with the terms of the Contract;